-What we call "actually existing platformization," then, is a predominantly urban phenomenon where platforms facilitate, engineer, and monetize such boundary work, by responding to the logistical and infrastructural needs of institutional stakeholders in a frequently opportunistic and makeshift manner.
+What we call "actually existing platformization", then, is a predominantly urban phenomenon where platforms facilitate, engineer, and monetize such boundary work, by responding to the logistical and infrastructural needs of institutional stakeholders in a frequently opportunistic and makeshift manner.
 What makes platforms a different type of partner compared to other private actors is that they are hybrid entities that merge functions traditionally attributed to the market, the state, or civil society.
-They are market and rule-makers, despite the frequent adjustments and compromises they have to allow for in order to meet their objectives.
-As partly decentralized market-makers, finally, platforms are a quintessentially neoliberal organizational form and actually existing platformization should likewise be seen as a process taking shape within-and taking advantage of-the institutional landscape forged by neoliberal urbanism.
+They are market- and rule-makers, more so than takers, despite the frequent adjustments and compromises they need to make in order to meet their objectives.
+As partly decentralized market-makers, finally, platforms are a quintessentially neoliberal organizational form and actually existing platformization should likewise be seen as a process taking shape within - and taking advantage of - the institutional landscape forged by neoliberal urbanism.